JHG777000/marshmallow/README.md

 The compiler is full of bugs and memory leaks, as such marshmallow has a long way to go before v1.0, however work is ongoing and active.

-helloworld.msrc provides a working example of marshmallow, while hellowolrd\_C_output.c is the C code marshmallow will  generate from helloworld.msrc.
+helloworld.msrc provides a working example of marshmallow, while helloworld\_C_output.c is the C code marshmallow will  generate from helloworld.msrc.

 ### File Extensions: